Fujiwara-kyō: Fujiwara Palace

 As a result of the archaeological investigation of Fujiwara Palace, traces of streets of the same grid standard were found within the palace grounds.
-Normally, there should be no streets for the general public to walk on within the palace, so this indicates that site for Fujiwara-kyo was laid out grid-like streets throughout the entire area, and then the location and extent of the palace were determined and the streets in that area were abolished.
+Normally, there should be no streets for the general public to walk on within the palace, so this indicates that the site for Fujiwara-kyō was laid out on the grid-like streets throughout the entire area, and then the location and extent of the palace were determined and the streets in that area were demolished.
 This was also the case with the site of the temple of Yakushi-ji.

-Fujiwara Palace was approximately one kilometer square.
-It was surrounded by a wall about 5 meters high, and there were 12 gates in total, three on each side.
+The palace was approximately one square kilometer, surrounded by a wall about 5 meters high, with 12 gates in total, three on each side.
 The central gate on the south side was the Suzaku Gate, which was the main entrance.
-The wall structure consisted of pillars spaced 2.7 meters apart, a 5.5 meters high, which supported a tiled roof, and 25 cm thick rammed earthen walls filling the spaces between.
+The wall structure consisted of pillars spaced 2.7 meters apart, 5.5 meters high, which supported a tiled roof, and 25 cm thick rammed earthen walls filling the spaces between.
 During the excavation of Heijō Palace, some of the walls that had been reused from Fujiwara Palace were discovered.
 Important buildings were built on foundation stones, and are believed to be the first Japanese palace buildings to be covered with roof tiles in the Chinese style.

 Approximately 1,200 wooden tablets have been excavated from the palace site.
 Some record names of government agencies such as "Ministry of Central Affairs" and "Ministry of the Imperial Household," as well as the names of high-ranking officials at the time, and contain historical materials not found in later historical documents such as the Nihon Shoki.
 Others are written with spells or symbols written on them to prevent or drive away evil spirits and demons that cause disasters.
 They appeared in the 7th century.
 There are eight examples from the 7th century all over Japan, six of which have been excavated from the Fujiwara Palace ruins.

 The site of the palace has become a historic park.
 About 60% of the Fujiwara Palace ruins are designated as a Special National Historic Site.

 In January 2007, the Japanese government included "Asuka-Fujiwara: Archaeological Sites of Japan's Ancient Capitals and Related Properties" on the tentative list, which is a prerequisite for World Heritage registration.

 Since 2006, with the cooperation of the Asuka-Fujiwara Site Development Cooperation Committee comprising five neighboring towns (Daigo-cho, Kinomoto-cho, Nawate-cho, Bessho-cho, and Takadono-cho), the Fujiwara Palace Site Flower Garden Planting Project has been carried out to raise awareness of the Fujiwara Palace site among a wider audience.
 In spring, approximately 2.5 million Nanohana blossoms are planted on about 20,000 square meters.
 In summer, about 1 million yellow cosmos flowers are planted on approximately 7,000 square meters, along with 11 varieties of lotus on around 3,000 square meters.
 In autumn, about 3 million cosmos flowers are planted on approximately 30,000 square meters.